Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       plot.annotate({content((50, 52), [Petabyte])})
     })
   }),
-  caption: [Memory needed to store a statevector for 1 up to 55 qubits.
-The memory footprint is calculated on the assumption that $8 dot 2^n$ bytes are needed to store $n$ qubits.]
+  caption: [Memory needed to store a state vector for 1 up to 55 qubits.
+The memory footprint is calculated assuming that $8 dot 2^n$ bytes are needed to store $n$ qubits.]
 ) <memory-needed-for-simulating-n-qubits>
 The amount of memory needed for simulating a circuit depends on the simulator approach used.
-For a quantum circuit with depth 27 in a 2D lattice of $7 times 7$ qubits it was possible to simulate a circuit with only 4.5 Terabyte of RAM @pednaultParetoEfficientQuantumCircuit2020, compared to 8 Petabyte needed in previous simulation implementations @hanerPetabyteSimulation45Qubit2017.
+For a quantum circuit with depth 27 in a 2D lattice of $7 times 7$ qubits, it was possible to simulate a circuit with only 4.5 Terabyte of RAM @pednaultParetoEfficientQuantumCircuit2020, compared to 8 Petabyte needed in previous simulation implementations @hanerPetabyteSimulation45Qubit2017.

 In 2020, a research team led by scientist Jian-Wei Pan at the University of Science and Technology of China (USTC) achieved quantum supremacy using 76 photons for the Gaussian boson sampling algorithm @garistoLightBasedQuantumComputer2021.
 The samples generated in the study required 200 seconds, a task estimated to take a classical supercomputer 2.5 billion years to complete, as detailed in the paper @zhongQuantumComputationalAdvantage2020.
 Quantum supremacy marks the point at which quantum computers outperform classical computers in specific tasks.
 The majority of circuits demonstrating quantum supremacy are inherently not directly applicable to practical computational problems.
-These circuits primarily serve to exhibit quantum computational supremacy by performing specific tasks that are infeasible for classical computers within a reasonable timeframe, without necessarily providing practical computational benefits @caludeRoadQuantumComputational2019.
+These circuits primarily serve to exhibit quantum computational supremacy by performing specific tasks that are infeasible for classical computers within a reasonable timeframe without necessarily providing practical computational benefits @caludeRoadQuantumComputational2019.
-Conversely, algorithms such as Shor's Algorithm, which have significant practical implications, especially in the field of cryptography, demand a higher number of qubits and lower levels of quantum noise for effective implementation.
+Conversely, algorithms such as Shor's Algorithm, which have significant practical implications, especially in cryptography, demand more qubits and lower levels of quantum noise for effective implementation.
-When passing a quantum circuit which has been used for demonstrating quantum supremacy or with a high number of qubits to a cloud quantum provider the returned results could be either from an actual quantum computer or a (randomly) fabricated distribution.
+When passing a quantum circuit used for demonstrating quantum supremacy or with a high number of qubits to a cloud quantum provider, the returned results could be either from an actual quantum computer or a (randomly) fabricated distribution.
-Due to the fact that current quantum computers are noisy and simulating the correct result for a large circuit is infeasible, checking the result for correctness is challenging.
+Because current quantum computers are noisy and simulating the correct result for a large circuit is infeasible, checking the result for correctness is challenging.
-Therefore these cases are out of the scope of this thesis.
+Therefore, these cases are out of the scope of this thesis.

 However, apart from these highly specialized setups, it is still possible to simulate small quantum circuits.
 As of 2023, a rough cost estimate for a 9-qubit quantum computer from Rigetti stands at \$900,000 @mechanicRigettiLaunchesNovera2023.
 Conversely, simulators can execute small circuits on consumer hardware, drastically reducing the cost barrier for executing quantum computations.
-For example Amazon Braket charges between \$0.075 and \$0.275 per minute for simulator their cloud simulator service @AmazonBraketPricing.
+For example, Amazon Braket charges between \$0.075 and \$0.275 per minute for simulator their cloud simulator service @AmazonBraketPricing.
 When renting the IonQ Harmony quantum computer, Amazon Braket charges \$0.3 per task with an additional cost of \$0.01 per shot @AmazonBraketPricing.
-Simulating a quantum circuit with 4 qubits (which can be seen in @circuit-measurement-step-9) on consumer hardware took 0.2 seconds for 8000 shots when using the 'fake_athens_v2' backend which adds noise to the result.
+Simulating a quantum circuit with four qubits (see @circuit-measurement-step-9) on consumer hardware took 0.2 seconds for 8000 shots when using the 'Fake_Athens' backend, which adds noise to the result.
 Assuming Amazon Brakets most expensive simulator would take 1 second, this would result in a price of
 $ 1/60 "minute" dot (\$0.275)/"minute" = \$0.00458. $
-When executing the same quantum circuit on the IonQ Harmony quantum computer with 8000 shots it would cost
+When executing the same quantum circuit on the IonQ Harmony quantum computer with 8000 shots, it would cost
 $ \$0.3 + 8000 "shots" dot (\$0.01)/"shot" = \$80.3. $
-In this specific example executing the circuit on the quantum computer would cost more than 17,000 times as much.
+In this specific example, executing the circuit on the quantum computer would cost more than 17,000 times as much.
-Of course these numbers only hold true for such tiny circuits combined with a high number of shots.
+Of course, these numbers only hold for such tiny circuits combined with a high number of shots.
 Using more qubits and gates increases the simulator's hardware requirements and computation time.
-Overall, the price margin for Amazon Braket's services is especially large for small quantum circuits, which take a short amount of time for a simulator but have fixed costs when being run on the quantum computer.
+Overall, the price margin for Amazon Braket's services is huge for small quantum circuits, which take a short amount of time for a simulator but have fixed costs when running on a quantum computer.
 This cost consideration underscores the significance of the threat posed by cloud quantum providers employing simulators in scenarios where the users are unaware of this substitution.
 Therefore, mitigating strategies should be devised to ensure transparency and trust in quantum cloud services to safeguard against potential security breaches and ensure the integrity of quantum computations.

 This work provides a machine learning-based approach that allows the users of cloud-based QCs to verify with high certainty that their quantum circuit has been executed on a quantum computer and not simulated on a classical computer.
-Additionally, in order to test the robustness of the feedforward neural net, its ressilience to the Fast Gradient Sign Method, an adversarial attack, is evaluated.
+Additionally, in order to test the robustness of the feedforward neural net, its resilience to the Fast Gradient Sign Method, an adversarial attack, is evaluated.

 == Related Work <related-work>
 Multiple approaches for fingerprinting different quantum computers already exist.
-After collecting data in different fashions these approaches create a fingerprint which is ideally unique for different quantum hardward.
+After collecting data in different fashions, these approaches create a fingerprint that is ideally unique for different quantum hardware.
-By using the fingerprint-information it is afterwards possible to differentiate between different quantum computers.
+Therefore, such fingerprint information makes it possible to differentiate between quantum computers.
-One such work has shown that it is possible to generate a unique hardware fingerprint based on qubit frequencies.
+One such work has shown that generating a unique hardware fingerprint based on qubit frequencies is possible.
 The fingerprint is based on quantum computer calibration data, which was made available by the cloud provider @smithFastFingerprintingCloudbased2022.
 A different research group has developed a Quantum Physically Unclonable Function (QuPUF).
 By utilizing the QuPUF, it is possible to identify the quantum computer the QuPUF was executed on @phalakQuantumPUFSecurity2021.
 Another approach uses a tomography-based fingerprinting method based on crosstalk-induced errors @miShortPaperDevice2021.

 Martina et al.'s paper "Noise fingerprints in quantum computers: Machine learning software tools" distinguishes which QC a specific quantum circuit has been executed by learning the error fingerprint using a support vector machine @martinaLearningNoiseFingerprint2022.
-Creating a dataset containing measurements from quantum circuits executed on different quantum computers is challenging to create due to the high cost of executing a circuit on a quantum computer many times.
+Creating a dataset containing measurements from quantum circuits executed on different quantum computers is challenging due to the high cost of executing a circuit on a quantum computer many times.
-Additionally, a circuit has to be designed in order to ideally capture the noise generated by a quantum computer.
+Additionally, a circuit must be designed in order to ideally capture the noise generated by a quantum computer.
-Therefore the creation of such a dataset is out of the scope of this thesis.
+Therefore, creating such a dataset is out of the scope of this thesis.
 As a result, the dataset containing quantum computer measurements and the circuits provided in @martinaLearningQuantumNoiseFingerprint2023 have been used in this thesis.

 This thesis takes a similar approach to "Noise fingerprints in quantum computers: Machine learning software tools" by Martina et al. @martinaLearningNoiseFingerprint2022 and utilizes the same quantum circuits.
 However, instead of differentiating between various quantum computers, this thesis creates machine learning models that distinguish whether a quantum circuit was executed by a QC or a simulator on a classical computer.

 == Structure
-@terms-and-definitions gives a short overview of the most important concepts of quantum computing and machine learning used in this thesis.
+@terms-and-definitions gives a short overview of essential concepts of quantum computing and machine learning used in this thesis.
 In @approach, an explanation for the dataset based on the circuit measurements is provided.
-These are used for training different machine learning algorithms in order to differentiate whether a quantum circuit has been executed by a quantum computer or simulated by a classical computer.
+These are used to train different machine learning algorithms in order to differentiate whether a quantum circuit has been executed by a quantum computer or simulated by a classical computer.
 Additionally, a white-box adversarial attack is performed.
 After that, in @evaluation, the accuracies of the different machine learning algorithms are compared, and the limitations of this work are discussed, specifically concerning the white-box adversarial attack.
 @future-work points out possible areas for further research.